Why Caregivers?

 1. Culture

-A caregiver-friendly culture takes steps to emphasize the important work of caregivers through church policy, messaging, and programming.
+A caregiver-friendly culture takes steps to emphasize the important work of caregivers through policy, messaging, and programming.
 A culture of care is fostered through acknowledging caregivers as part of the family and taking steps to recognize their contributions and share their stories.

 Article

-Creating a Culture of Care in the Church
+Creating a Culture of Care

 READ THE ARTICLE